akarui2004/ToDo-App-API/README.md

+    - Priority: low, normal, high, highest.
+This will map to priority table
 # ToDos Application API

 ## What we will have in this application?

+### Authentication
+- Register user to the application
+- Reset password
+- Forgot password
+- User will have: uuid, first_name, last_name, created_at, updated_at, deleted_at
+- Credential will have: uuid, user_id, username, email, password, created_at, updated_at, deleted_at

+### User with Project and Task
+- User can have many projects
+- User can have many tasks through project

+### User with Priority
+- User can have many priorities

+### User with Tag
+- User can have many tags

 ### Project
 - Start on the left hand side